LeNPaul/jekyll-tutorials/_pages/introduction-jekyll/introduction-jekyll.md

 title: "Introduction to Jekyll"
 ---

+### What is Jekyll?
+**Jekyll** is a static site generator created by Tom Preston-Werner, co-founder of GitHub.
+It transforms Markdown, Liquid templates, and configuration files into a full static website.
+Jekyll is particularly popular because:
+- It integrates seamlessly with GitHub Pages.
+- It is customizable through themes, layouts, and plugins.
+- It is lightweight and straightforward, suitable for developers and technical writers.

 ### What is a static site generator?
 A **static site generator (SSG)** is a tool that converts plain text files (commonly written in Markdown) and templates into a complete static website composed of HTML, CSS, and JavaScript.
 Unlike dynamic content management systems (CMS) such as WordPress, which generate pages on demand using a database, static sites are pre-built and served directly to the browser.